 2022 — Innovating to help solve the global food crisis, the climate crisis and other global problems

-In 2022, the world faced one of the worst humanitarian crises since World War II.
+In 2022, the world faced one of the worst humanitarian crisis since World War II.
 The emergence of a global food crisis, with 345 million people now marching towards starvation.
-This was exacerbated by conflict, the climate crisis, COVID-19, and the war in Ukraine, further increasing the cost of food and fuel.
+This was exacerbated by conflict, the climate crisis, COVID-19 and the war in Ukraine, further increasing the cost of food and fuel.
 The need for innovative solutions has never been more important than right now.

 The innovators and startups who work with our WFP Innovation Accelerator team, global WFP colleagues, partners and supporters again pioneered new solutions to help improve the lives of some of the most vulnerable people across the globe — whether they suffer from hunger, the effects of the climate crisis or other global problems.

 In 2022, as part of SDG2 Acceleration, we provided funding and support to innovative startups and teams who can advance global food security and Sustainable Development Goals.
 In November 2022, we ran a bootcamp for seven teams that were selected to participate in the Innovation Bootcamp, following their application to the WFP Innovation Challenge 2022 for Climate Action.

 We supported projects that support women.
 SheCan, a digital blended finance platform that enables donors and lenders to support existing financial inclusion programmes for women, launched operations in Zambia, Rwanda and Peru, with the support of the Accelerator and WFP Innovative Finance teams.
 Science for Society (S4S), a technology company that transforms landless women farmers into micro-entrepreneurs, reached 125,000 people in India by building climate-clean food processing units with solar technology, with the support of our Scale-up Enablement team.